RIVM-bioinformatics/AmpliGone/docs/index.md

 AmpliGone is build and tested with Nanopore and Illumina data (fastq) in mind and supports both 'end-to-end' as well as 'end-to-mid' amplicons to be cleaned.
 Please see [this page](amplicon-types.md) to learn more about this terminology.

+Please see the [installation instructions page](installation.md) in order to get started quickly, or see our [user guide page](user-guide.md) to learn how to best use AmpliGone for your analysis.

-AmpliGone is available under the [AGPLv3 licence](https://www.gnu.org/licenses/agpl-3.0.en.html)
+AmpliGone is freely available under the [AGPLv3 licence](https://www.gnu.org/licenses/agpl-3.0.en.html)